AbsorbingChaos/stacks101-com/content/stx-stacking/delegation/_index.md

 3. Enter the STX address of the pool provider (delegatee)
 4. Enter the amount of STX to delegate
 5. Confirm by signing the transaction

+#### Hiro Wallet for Web
+The [Hiro Wallet for Web (Extension)](https://hiro.so/wallet) does not support stacking in the wallet.
+You need to use a separate web app like [Pool Registry](https://stacks-pool-registry.pages.dev/), [Plan Better](https://planbetter.org/), [Xverse Pool](https://pool.xverse.app) or [Boomboxes](https://boom.money/boomboxes).

+In order to delegate your STX, follow the steps below:

+1. Open the web application, select the pool, enter amount, etc. as specified in the web app
+2. Click on a button to sign the delegation transaction.
+3. The extension will show a popup window with the transaction details.
+4. Review the details, the contract should be the default `SP000000000000000000002Q6VF78.pox` contract or a contract specific to the pool like [Boombox Admin contract](https://github.com/boomcrypto/clarity-deployed-contracts/blob/main/contracts/SP1QK1AZ24R132C0D84EEQ8Y2JDHARDR58R72E1ZW/boombox-admin-v3.clar)
+5. Confirm by signing the transaction.

+#### Xverse
+The [Xverse wallet](https://www.xverse.app/) supports only the Xverse pool.

+In order to delegate your STX, follow the steps below:

+1. Select the "Earn" tab and choose "Stacks STX"
+2. Enter amount
+3. Confirm

 ### What is the minimum amount of STX to join a pool?